lucas54neves/financial-manager/README.md

 ## Features

-The app has two reports, a expense history report and a expense report monthly by category.
+The app has two reports, an expense history report and an expense report monthly by category.

 ### Expense history report